 Head Coach Kanyon Anderson

-Coach Anderson's rise to success is unprecedented.
-He was named head coach of Peninsula's first women's soccer team in 2010 and guided that team to a second place finish in the North Division and a berth in the NWAACC playoffs.
-In 2011, the Pirates won the West Division and went all the way to the NWAACC finals before settling for second place.
-Coach Anderson then assembled teams that won back-to-back NWAACC championships in 2012 and 2013.
-He has three straight West titles, two Coach of the Year honors and has established a program that features high academic success and a very impressive transfer rate, moving most of his sophomores to four-year programs, many of them to Division I programs.
-Coach Anderson began his coaching career as an assistant men's soccer coach at Peninsula, prior to taking over the women's program.
-He is a graduate of Western Washington University (BA – English Literature) and Eastern Washington University (MA – Rhetoric and Composition) where he played men’s club soccer.
-He also played in the NWAACC for Everett prior to transferring to EWU.
+Kanyon Anderson has emerged as the most successful women’s soccer coach in the Northwest Athletic Conference.
+His Pirates are nationally ranked every year, finishing the 2021 season ranked first in the nation.
+Anderson was the program’s first head coach in 2010, when he guided a brand new team to a second-place division finish and a berth in the NWAC playoffs.
+Building on that success, the 2011 Pirates won their division and placed second in the NWAC.
+Never looking back, Coach Anderson then assembled teams that have won eleven straight division titles and five NWAC championships.
+Anderson has been named division coach of the year eight times and NWAC coach of the year four times.
+He has established a program that features high academic success and a very impressive transfer rate, moving most of his sophomores to four-year programs, many of them to Division I programs.
+He is a graduate of Western Washington University (BA English Literature) and Eastern Washington University (MA Rhetoric and Composition).
 He holds a National C coaching license, he coached high school boys’ and girls’ soccer at Cheney High School and has coached at numerous camps and clinics throughout his career.
-He joined the Peninsula College faculty in the summer of 2010 as an English teacher.
-His wife Amanda, an accomplished player and coach herself, assists him with the program.
-They have two children, Kanyon and Fern.
+He joined the Peninsula College faculty in the summer of 2010 as an English instructor.
+He and his wife have two children, Kanyon and Fern.

 Assistant Coach Andrew Cooper